zendframework/zf2-documentation/docs/languages/en/modules/zend.permissions.rbac.intro.rst

 -----------

 Each role can have zero or more permissions and can be set directly to the role or by first retrieving the role from the RBAC container.
-Any child role will inherit the permissions of their parent.
+Any parent role will inherit the permissions of their children.

 Dynamic Assertions
 ------------------